Analyzing Element Solutions (ESI) & The Competition

 |2.32

 Element Solutions currently has a consensus target price of $19.04, suggesting a potential downside of 14.57%.
 As a group, “Miscellaneous chemical products” companies have a potential upside of 33.45%.
-Given Element Solutions’ peers higher possible upside, analysts clearly believe Element Solutions has less favorable growth aspects than its peers.
+Given Element Solutions’ competitors higher possible upside, analysts clearly believe Element Solutions has less favorable growth aspects than its competitors.

+Element Solutions pays an annual dividend of $0.32 per share and has a dividend yield of 1.4%.
+Element Solutions pays out 39.0% of its earnings in the form of a dividend.
+As a group, “Miscellaneous chemical products” companies pay a dividend yield of 1.5% and pay out 45.0% of their earnings in the form of a dividend.
+Element Solutions has increased its dividend for 1 consecutive years.

-Element Solutions has a beta of 1.45, indicating that its stock price is 45% more volatile than the S&P 500.
-Comparatively, Element Solutions’ peers have a beta of 3.23, indicating that their average stock price is 223% more volatile than the S&P 500.
+Element Solutions has a beta of 1.45, meaning that its share price is 45% more volatile than the S&P 500.
+Comparatively, Element Solutions’ competitors have a beta of 3.23, meaning that their average share price is 223% more volatile than the S&P 500.

 Summary